restatedev/e2e/docs/dev/long_running_verification.md

 care about logs from hours ago, relating to very specific invocations.
 Fortunately we are using fluent-bit to send logs to AWS OpenSearch.

-## OpenSearch logs
-To use OpenSearch, go to https://d-99671f0c4b.awsapps.com/start#/ and click 'Opensearch service' to log in.
-In the left menu bar, go to Dashboards and then to the Long Running Test dashboard.
-This will show logs for all the components in EKS that relate to the tests.
-By default this is focussed on the `restate` namespace, but you can change this to `restate-chaos`

-All logs should be indexed with the field `test_job` which will match the job name, which is also the test seed.
-This field is extracted via lua code running in the fluent bit log capture pods - it is extracted out of the service key which is emitted in all sdk loglines and many runtime ones.
-By filtering for this field using `+Add filter`, a good picture of what happened and when can be determined.
-Armed with much more specific timestamps, we can also search for all logs in that time, and try and spot any other errors that might not have had the right log metadata to contain the `test_job` field.

-The logs will rarely be a good substitute for a local reproduction, but trying to spot error messages can be a useful hint.

 ## Grafana dashboard
 We have a dashboard at https://g-3236efe954.grafana-workspace.eu-central-1.amazonaws.com/d/l1GdA1yVk/long-running-verification-tests?orgId=1 which tracks the memory and cpu usage of the verification pods and the restate pod.
 This can be very helpful in discovering performance degradations and memory leaks.

 This grafana instance is managed by AWS, and is backed by an AWS managed Prometheus instance.
 A prometheus server in the cluster scrapes metrics from a `node-exporter` on each node, and these are then sent to the AWS Prometheus cluster.

+The Grafana dashboard also shows the logs from the Restate and verification pods.
+Note that in the Lambda environments there is no verification pod running and, therefore, there are no metrics and logs for it.
+In order to investigate an occurring problem you can filter the logs by a time range during which a test failure happened.
+The logs will rarely be a good substitute for a local reproduction, but trying to spot error messages can be a useful hint.

+You can choose between the different test environment via the `environment` variable.

+### Adding new environments

+In order to add a new environment you need to add a new Loki datasource with the name `restate(-.*)?`.
+The name should be the same as the K8s namespace of the environment.
+Once you have added the new Loki datasource, you should see the new environment in the dropdown menu in the dashboard.
+The reason why the valid environment values are not directly queried from Prometheus is because we want to be able to select a different Loki datasource for each environment.

 ## #dev-alerts
 There is a slack channel #dev-alerts which uses Prometheus metrics to alert whenever there are Job failures in either